 Having the Patience to Enjoy Dirt

 If you are a strong road rider, you can be a strong mountain biker — with a bit of patience.
 Implementing some of these tips will help speed up the learning curve.
-Also, riding with other people that are interested in helping you succeed can make a big difference, and watching other riders navigate a technical section of the trail will make it less intimidating.
+Also, riding with other people who are interested in helping you succeed can make a big difference, and watching other riders navigate a technical section of the trail will make it less intimidating.
 Riding off-road is not only fun, but it will also make you a better road rider.
 Now go get dirty!